-- Using a potato masher, mash strawberries into smaller pieces until it’s as smooth (or lumpy) as you’d like.
+- Remove from heat.
+Using a potato masher, mash strawberries into smaller pieces until it’s as smooth (or lumpy) as you’d like.

 - Stir in lemon juice, maple syrup, and chia seeds.
 We recommend starting with 1 tbsp of maple syrup and tasting before adding more.

 - Optional: If you want to get rid of visible chia seeds and strawberry lumps, blend the mixture before placing into jars for storage.